 2. make a national story local

 There are countless stories of local organizations that have told a national story from their own local experience.
 Those organizations are then a local example.
-These types of stories are important for the media in your area to tell a personal story.
+These kinds of stories are important for the media in your area to tell a personal story.

-3. make a local story national
+3. make a local story nationwide

 4. be contrarian

-5. personalize data
+5. Personalize data

 6. tell the story of the season